goodeggs/bites/src/documents/posts/2014-11-15-speeding-up-good-eggs.md

   url: "http://bites.goodeggs.com/post/speeding-up-good-eggs"
 ---

+1. The problems
+  * client side rendering was taking a long time
+  * server side listing of products was taking a long time
+  * client side app boot up time

+2. Moving things server side
+  * a responsive reskin of our mobile app
+  * eliminating round-trips on first load

+3. Introducing MarketProduct
+  * Availabilities
+  * How market products are structured
+  * How we query them
+  * How and when we rebuild them

+4. Introducing ProductTiles
+  * why: rendering our templates on large pages was slow
+  * what a tile is
+  * cache key
+  * punching in availability
+  * getting tiles workflow (mget redis query)
+  * invalidating and regenerating old tiles

+5. Covered Queries in Mongo
+ * adding key data to mongo indexes

+# --------

 How we sped up our market.

 For thoes of you that have been shopping with us at good eggs for a while now, you might recall the old site.
 It looked something like this: